cbrun/cbrun.github.io/_posts/talks/2021-04-01-interview-eclipse-foundation.md

   - opensource
   - interview
   - talk
-excerpt: "Interview for the Eclipse Foundation on why companies and individuals should participate in open source—key points and video."
+excerpt: "An Eclipse Foundation interview on why companies and individuals should participate in open source, with the practical benefits for skills, influence, and project sustainability."
 talk:
   event: "Eclipse Foundation interview"
   video: "https://www.youtube.com/watch?v=zh6uTWMIqzs"